Big Boy Reunion at Steamtown 2026

 Pedestrian Site Entry

-For the Public Display Days on June 15 & 16, visitors will enter and exit Steamtown National Historic Site via pedestrian gates along the state and county employee parking lot directly behind the Lackawanna Transit Center (30 Lackawanna Ave, Scranton, PA).
-Follow the signage and have either a printed copy of your reservation or a digital version on your cell phone ready prior to reaching the gate.
+For weekdays through June 30, visitors on foot will enter and exit Steamtown National Historic Site via the Steamtown Mall at 300 Lackawanna Avenue.
+On weekend days, an additional pedestrian gate will be open along the state and county employee parking lot directly behind the Lackawanna Transit Center (30 Lackawanna Ave, Scranton, PA).
+Follow the signage and have either a printed copy of your reservation or a digital version on your cell phone ready prior to reaching the park's pedestrian gates.

 Visitors are also encouraged to explore additional travel tips, lodging options, and things to do in the region through the Lackawanna County Visitors Bureau.
 For more information, visit VisitNEPA.